mavisluan/express-review/README.md

   - No mount path middleware is executed every time the app receives the request
   - Middleware mounted on sepcific path is executed only when the path matches

-- 2 ways to end the middleware (Example: routes -> users.js -> /users/favorite routes)
+- 2 ways to end the middleware
   - next(): run the the next middleware
   - res.send(): end the cycle -> the next middleware/routes will not run
   - Notes: If the middleware does not end the req-res cycle, it must call next() to pass control to the next middleware function.
 Otherwise, the request will be left hanging.